tsl-sxsw-2014/dinner/README.md

 - `rails new dinner` Create a new app
 - `cd dinner` Navigate into your app
 - `rails server` Start your web server
+- Visit your app by going to Preview > Port 3000 in the menu bar.

 ---